Procedures for Resolution of Complaints Against Students

 This initial review will proceed to the point where a reasonable assessment of the safety of the individual and of the campus community can be made.
 Thereafter, an investigation may continue depending on a variety of factors, such as the complainant’s wish to pursue disciplinary action, the risk posed to any individual or the campus community by not proceeding, and the nature of the allegation.

 In the course of this assessment, the College will consider the interest of the complainant and the complainant’s expressed preference for the manner of resolution.
 Where possible and as warranted by an assessment of the facts and circumstances, the College will seek action consistent with the complainant’s request.

-As part of the initial assessment of the facts, the Title IX team will:
+As part of the initial assessment of the facts, the Title IX Coordinator or designee(s) will:

 - assess the nature and circumstances of the allegation;

 - address immediate physical safety and emotional well-being of the complainant;

 - notify the complainant of the right to contact law enforcement and seek medical treatment;